By the time three girls went to Seminary South mall in December 1974 and were never seen again, Carla Walker had been dead ten months.

 As spectators filed out of the courtroom on August 24, many of them hugging in a release of emotion, the final image projected on the courtroom screen was a photo of Carla Walker.
 (Image from KXAS-TV.)

 Carla Jan Walker is buried in Greenwood Cemetery.
-She would be sixty-four this year.
+She would be sixty-five this year.

 (Thanks to retired Fort Worth police sergeant and historian Kevin Foster for his help.)